-The UCAT calculator is designed to help you with calculations in the Quantitative Reasoning and Decision Making sections of the test.
+In the UCAT, a simple on-screen calculator is available to you in the Quantitative Reasoning and Decision Making sections of the test.

 When used correctly, the calculator should speed up your process of working out answers.
 If used incorrectly, you could waste time by spending too long on a question.